-Cantu was recently rated the #4 assistant coach in the country for mid-major programs by HoopScoop and Basketball Times.
+Cantu was also recently rated the #4 assistant coach in the country for mid-major programs by HoopScoop and Basketball Times.
 He was repeatedly named one of the nation's top-20 assistant coaches by Fox Sports and Hoop Scoop from 2007-12, including the #2 Assistant Coach in the PAC-10 in 2010.

-During his second season in El Paso (2014-15), the Miners won 22 games and posted the third-most conference victories in school history (13) en route to making the NIT field.
+During Cantu's second season in El Paso (2014-15), the Miners won 22 games and posted the third-most conference victories in school history (13) en route to making the NIT field.
 UTEP defeated NCAA Tournament participants NM State, UAB and Xavier as well as Old Dominion, which reached the Final Four of the NIT.

 The Miners had a first team All-Conference USA player (Vince Hunter) as well as the league's Defensive Player of the Year in Julian Washburn.
 Hunter led C-USA in rebounding (9.3 rpg) with 13 double-doubles, and Cedrick Lang was first in field goal percentage (.620).
 UTEP became the first team to lead C-USA in field goal percentage in back-to-back years (.465 in 2013-14, .466 in 2014-15).